department-of-veterans-affairs/va.gov-team/teams/vsa/product/initiative-brief-template.md

 - **Viability Risks/Constraints** (will there be a positive organizational impact):
   - .

-## Discovery
-*Describe the experiments, prototypes, etc. you'll develop to efficiently validate your assumptions/risks.*

-- *What are you going to build now, and why have you decided to start there?*
-- *Why this solution / approach over other solutions / approaches?*
-- *What have you explicitly decided to not include in this initial set of functionality, and why?*
-- *How will the solution / approach evolve after this initial build (knowing that this will likely change as you learn from users along the way)?*

-## Hypotheses/Bets for Consideration
+### Hypotheses/Bets
-*Describe the competing solution hypotheses as a result of discovery.*
+ℹ️ *Describe the competing solution hypotheses the team ideates.*

-## Prioritization
+### Prioritization
-*Prioritize the competing hypotheses the team develops accounting for effort, impact, value, confidence.*
+ℹ️ *Prioritize the competing hypotheses the team develops accounting for effort, impact, value, confidence.*

+### Solution Scope
+ℹ️ *What are you going to build now, and why have you decided to start there?
+What have you explicitly decided to not include in this initial set of functionality, and why?*

 ---

+## Launch Planning
-## Collaboration Cycle
+### Collaboration Cycle
-*Use for any Collab Cycle tracking, questions.*
+💡 *Use for any Collab Cycle tracking, questions.*

 - Kickoff ticket

----

-## Go-to-market Strategy
+### Go-to-market Strategy
-- *How are Veterans and others using this product going to know it exists?*
-- *What marketing, outreach, or communications are necessary for this product to be successful?*
+ℹ️ *How are Veterans and others using this product going to know it exists?
+What marketing, outreach, or communications are necessary for this product to be successful?*

-### Timeline
+### Timeline/Milestones

 - [Link to Release Plan for this Initiative](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/product-management/release-plan-template.md)